z-siddiqi/alpaca-market-agent/docs/policy.md

 does not replace delta with a moneyness guess.

 The model owns contract ranking and selection.
-Before submission, it passes the proposed action, symbol, fixed quantity, and limit price to the model-visible `validate_option_order` tool.
+Before submission, it passes the proposed action, symbol, quantity, and limit price to the model-visible `validate_option_order` tool.
 The tool refreshes metadata and a snapshot for that exact symbol and returns: